 Thus it is important for you to do a lot of research before you buy.
 If you don't, you could run into some upsetting and financially damaging problems.

 I know this because I have lived in a Florida condo for the past 26 years!

 Many of the issues this article discusses also apply to condos in other states, so no matter where you plan to buy, make sure to do your homework!

 If you're planning on buying a condo in Florida, you may want to reconsider.

-There are one and a half million units in the state, many of which are making life a living hell for people who thought they were buying a piece of paradise only to find that where they have chosen to live out their golden years is actually a quagmire of problems.
+There are one and a half million units in the state, many of which are making life a living hell for people who thought they were buying a piece of paradise only to find that they are living out their golden years in a quagmire of problems.

 For this reason it's important to learn the facts before making your purchase.